manishmowall/nitishm-assignments/monodbassignment/read.md

-there are five files each showing schema for each collection that is to be created to build database for mongodb assignment.
+There are two collections:
+-one for users including normal,admin,editor and superadmin.
+-another one for posts of users